MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`cwd`** - **Working Directory**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Working directory for build runs.
+Specifies the working directory for build runs.
 Defaults to the root of the repository.
 <!-- :::editable-content-end::: -->
 <br>